Strategic Pricing Analyst: What Is The Pricing Analyst Job Outlook For 2020? ⚓

-Some will even say to you that the numbers are all that matters.
+Some will even say to you that the numbers are all that matter.
 Everyone else should improve their analytical skills.
 These are the very people you later complain don’t fit into your business.
-Are even toxic individuals.
+The toxic individuals.
 But they are also the people you hired because they do have really strong numerical problem-solving skills.

-Blaming people for not being 100% across all dimensions (technical to soft skills) and then labelling them as bad hires lacks accountability.
+Blaming people for not being 100% across all dimensions (technical to soft skills) and then labelling them as bad hires lack accountability.
 You knew what they were like when you hired them.
-You thought they would somehow change over night.
+You thought they would somehow change overnight.

 Improving softer skills and leadership (like maths, science and statistics) takes time.
 Yes, you can grow and learn, but you need people to give you room to grow.

-Analytical thinking or differences in how we solve pricing problem is very important to understand when you hire a strategic pricing analyst.
-Analysts that are all about the numbers and overlook key information from sales, customers and the market need to be trained in other teamworking and analytical skills.
+Analytical thinking or differences in how we solve the pricing problem is very important to understand when you hire a strategic pricing analyst.
+Analysts that are all about the numbers and overlook key information from sales, customers and the market need to be trained in other team working and analytical skills.

-What’s more, they need to know how to listen and integrated other people’s viewpoints into their analysis.
+What’s more, they need to know how to listen and integrate other people’s viewpoints into their analysis.
 Numbers are not always right.
-Sometimes, other teams do know better do.
-A pricing analyst job is to find out what they don’t know and learn.
-They know when to stop talking, ask more question and start listening to alternate viewpoints and opinions.
+Sometimes, other teams do know better.
+A pricing analyst’s job is to find out what they don’t know and learn.
+They should also know when to stop talking, ask more question and start listening to alternate viewpoints and opinions.